JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 A Lone Messenger tells us:

 > _At death the functional identity associated with the human personality is disrupted through the cessation of vital motion.
 Human personality, while transcending its constituent parts, is dependent on them for functional identity.
 The stoppage of life destroys the physical brain patterns for mind endowment, and the disruption of mind terminates mortal consciousness.
-The consciousness of that creature cannot subsequently reappear until a cosmic situation has been arranged which will permit the same human personality again to function in relationship with living energy._ ([UB 112:5.14](/en/The_Urantia_Book/112#p5_14))
+The consciousness of that creature cannot subsequently reappear until a cosmic situation has been arranged which will permit the same human personality again to function in relationship with living energy._ (<a id="a191_579"></a>[UB 112:5.14](/en/The_Urantia_Book/112#p5_14))

 This suggests that this unique personal consciousness, as a facet of the mind, is also temporarily terminated when neural activity is interrupted.
 When the physical brain is destroyed, it is clear that there is no transformer for use by the human mind and consciousness is unavailable.